What happens after the AAA repair?

 Your activity will be gradually increased as you get out of bed and walk around for longer periods.
 You will start solid foods as you can handle them.

 Arrangements will be made discharge from the hospital.
 This may include prescriptions for new medicines and directions for a follow-up visit with your doctor.

 Once you are home, it will be important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
 Your doctor will remove the sutures or surgical staples during a follow-up office visit, if they were not before leaving the hospital.

 The surgical incision may be tender or sore for several days after an aneurysm repair procedure.
 Take a pain reliever for soreness as advised by your doctor.

-Tell your doctor to report any of the following:
+Tell your doctor if you have any of the following:

-- Fever and/or chills
+Fever or chills

-- Redness, swelling, or bleeding or other drainage from the incision site
+Redness, swelling, or bleeding or other drainage from the incision site

 Increase in pain around the incision site

 Your doctor may give you other instructions after the procedure, depending on your particular situation.